 There is no physical description for what a mite would look like, at least not any worthwhile ones.
 As stated previously, this is because they are tiny.
 They are so small that one would need a microscope to get a good look at them.

-When looking through a microscope though, people would see a white creature that resembles a spider.
-In size, they are typically only a third or fourth of a millimetre.
+When looking through a microscope, though, people would see a white creature that resembles a spider.
+They are typically only a third or fourth of a millimetre in size.

-These pests are not normal in the sense of what they consume.
-They do not eat normal food or need to drink any water in order to survive.
+These pests are not typical in the sense of what they consume.
+They do not eat normal food or need to drink any water to survive.
 Instead, they feast on dead human cells.

 Where They Reside and Thrive

-Mites can show up in any and all houses.
-There just have to be key factors in place for them to show up.
+Mites can show up in any house.
+Key factors must be in place for them to show up.
 This factor is humidity.

 They thrive in warm and humid environments.
-This is one of the reasons why these mites do not need to drink any water.
+It is one of the reasons why these mites do not need to drink water.
 The humidity in the air is all they need.
-They simply absorb it to help and sustain them.
+They absorb it to help and sustain them.

 They are commonly found in bedding, upholstered furniture, carpets, and drapes.
 The latter two can serve as nests where many of them can cluster and reside.

-These microscopic insects are not ones that bite, sting or dig deep into people’s bodies.
+These microscopic insects do not bite, sting, or dig deep into people’s bodies.
 If that is the case, then how do they affect people then?
 The answer may unsettle some.

 People’s allergies act up whenever they inhale certain proteins in the dust.
-This particular protein actually comes from the faecal matter, urine, or dead bodies of these mites.
+This particular protein comes from these mites’ faecal matter, urine, or dead bodies.

-While they are a large cause of asthmatic symptoms, it must be noted though that not all people experiencing it are allergic to them.
+While they are a large cause of asthmatic symptoms, it must be noted that not all people experiencing them are allergic to them.
 Thus, in some cases, mites do not trigger it.
-However, this is a relatively small percentage when compared to those affected by them.
+However, this is a relatively small percentage compared to those affected.

 Symptoms of Dust Allergies

-Asthma attacks can be brought about by dust allergies.
+Dust allergies can bring about asthma attacks.
 However, it should not be confused as the same thing.